seibikobara/Comorbidity_PhysicalImpairment_InSepsis/README.md

 ### Estimation of propensity score (PS) of attrition factors including death within 72 hours from ICU admission and death in a hospital after 72 hours from ICU admission

 * psEstimation.py was used for PS estimation
-* lovePlot_violin_ANOVA.R was used to generate love plots and violin plots using PS estimation results with machine learning models.
-In addition, ANOVA was performed to compare AUROC across models.
+* lovePlot_violin_ANOVA.R was used to generate love plots and violin plots from the results of PS estimation and model performance using AUROC.
+ANOVA was performed to compare AUROC values across models.